lavrton/kineticjs-tips-and-tools/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1.0, user-scalable=no">
 ```

-* If you have bad perfomance on retina display you can try change pixelRation:
+* If you have bad performance on retina display you can try to change pixelRation:
 ```
 Kinetic.pixelRatio = 1
 ```

-# Posible problems:
+# Possible problems:

 ## Ghost shapes